 Together, the cornerstone, wordmark, and Christus arch form the official Church symbol.
-Follow the guidelines in this section for proper usage of the symbol.
+Follow the guidelines in sections 4.2.3-4.2.18 for proper usage of the symbol.

-4.2.1.1 Symbol Configurations
+4.2.3 Symbol Configurations

 To effectively and appropriately identify the Church, the symbol must be clear and legible.
 Symbol size, application, and reproduction method will affect the quality of how the symbol is represented.